lioren12/Game_Connect_4/README.md

 -> Server is up and wait for first client to connect

--> First client connect and server approves
+-> First client connects and server approves

--> Second client connect and server approves
+-> Second client connects and server approves

 * Any other connections will be failed with error message.